EtienneChollet/SynthShapes/README.md

 # Introduction

-This project aims to be a useful synthesis engine for generating randomized, semi-realistic shapes that can be used for biomedical image augmentation.
+This this is a toolbox for generating randomized, semi-realistic shapes that can be used for biomedical image augmentation.

 # Getting Started